Free Tools and Local SEO Tactics for Brick-and-Mortar Success

 Facebook increased reach

-Imagine my surprise when a former client of mine re-hired me to help increase his SEO and I reviewed his website analytics and Facebook insights and saw that the likes on his page had increased substantially as well as the reach.
+Imagine my surprise when a former client of mine re-hired me to help increase his SEO, and I reviewed his website analytics and Facebook insights.
+Interestingly, I saw that the likes on his page had increased substantially, as well as the reach.
 Why?
 Because he followed my advice since he first opened.

 The business is Simply Smashing Rage Room — yes, it’s a place where you go to break stuff and release your anxieties, anger, stress, and frustrations.
-When someone comes in, he asks them to check in on Facebook and then gives them extra breakables — bottles, plates, etc.
+When someone comes in, he asks them to check in on Facebook, then gives them extra breakables like bottles, plates, etc.

-1. Users are posting on their personal timelines tagging the business.
+1. Users are posting on their personal timelines, tagging the business.
 Facebook’s algorithm change gives more visibility to people’s posts rather than direct posts from business pages.
-If he just took pictures and posted them on his page, he wouldn’t get the same reach.
-By doing this, however, all the person’s friends and followers have a better chance of seeing the post.
-Usually, they post a video or picture with the check-in which makes it more eye-catching.
+If my client just took pictures and posted them on his page, he wouldn’t get the same reach.
+However, by encouraging customers to check in or tag the business, all of the person’s friends and followers have a better chance of seeing the post.
+Usually, they post a video or picture with the check-in, which makes it more eye-catching.

 3. The person’s friends comment on the post.
 Then the person usually replies with, “You’ve got to try it!” or “It’s awesome!”
 Now who can resist that?
 The more comments you get, the more people see it, because the friends of friends see the comments.

-This would require some sort of flyer or promotion when a customer walks in and your staff knowing how to promote it and what to look for once the person checks in.
+This would require some sort of flyer or promotion when a customer walks in, and your staff knowing how to promote it and what to look for once the person checks in.
 They need to show a staff member the check-in before they get their incentive.
+AND please make sure your wifi is working and customers know how to log on!

 • Restaurants: Offer a free cookie, drink, appetizer, side, dessert, etc.

-• Clothing stores: $x off or some freebie promotional product
+• Clothing stores: A discount or some freebie promotional product.

 • Fitness: Free drink, energy bar, etc.